Tay Ten

 Race prizes

-There are prizes for:
+There were prizes for:

 • 1st, 2nd, 3rd prizes for male & female (£60, £50, £40 + glass mementos).